mgheorghe/testing/DentOS_Framework/DentOsTestbed/README.md

-# Testbed package for testing dent devices.
+# Testbed package for testing dent devices

 The package is intended to do the following

-- Initialize the testbed
+* Initialize the testbed
-- Install Dent OS on the devices in the testbed
+* Install Dent OS on the devices in the testbed
-- Trigger tests
+* Trigger tests
-- Aggregates the results from the tests
+* Aggregates the results from the tests

-### Install
+## Install

 Test framework install using the pip tool

 ```Shell